dmitriano/SQLiteWrapper/README.md

 ## Examples

-- [BlobTest.cpp](https://github.com/dmitriano/SQLiteWrapper/blob/main/Tests/BlobTest.cpp) is a very simple example of working with a database table as with `std::set`.
+- [BlobTest.cpp](https://github.com/dmitriano/SQLiteWrapper/blob/main/Tests/BlobTest.cpp) is a very simple example of working with a database table as with `std::set` and working with a column of type BLOB.
 - [SetStorageTest.cpp](https://github.com/dmitriano/SQLiteWrapper/blob/main/Tests/SetStorageTest.cpp) is an example of using composite keys and nested structures.

 ## Cloning the repository